 RSU 16 ADULT EDUCATION HONORS GRADUATES

-Twelve RSU 16 Adult Education students were honored at a cap and gown graduation ceremony on Friday, June 2, 2017 for meeting High School completion goals.
-Close to ninety friends and family gathered in the Elm Street School gymnasium, as eight of the graduates marched single file to “Pomp and Circumstance” played by pianist, Lindsay Cook.
+MECHANIC FALLS – Twelve RSU 16 Adult Education students were honored at a cap and gown graduation ceremony on Friday, June 10, 2022 for meeting High School completion goals.
+Close to fifty friends and family gathered in the Elm Street School gymnasium, as five of the graduates marched to “Pomp and Circumstance”.